BjarniPeturFridjonsson/Qlik-SupportTools/README.md

 The Qlik Sense Log Collector needs a certificate to communicate with your Qlik Sense installation.
 If you run it on an existing Qlik Sense server, the certificate is already installed.

+For more some help in using this tool look at these videos.

+Qlik Fix: Collecting QS Log Files: https://www.youtube.com/watch?v=QfeTxdDzZXU

+and  Resolving your Qlik Issues 101: https://youtu.be/Gs-sZR5OlFo

 ## Qlik Cockpit
 Is a demo in Winforms on how to display the information from QlikView and Qlik Sense log collectors.